Principles of intelligent urbanism: Principle seven: opportunity matrix

 Intelligent urbanism promotes a guaranteed access to education, health care, police protection, and justice before the law, potable water, and a range of basic services.
 Perhaps this principle, more than any other, distinguishes intelligent urbanism from other elitist, efficiency oriented urban charters and regimes.

 Intelligent urbanism does not say every household will stay in an equivalent house, or travel in the same vehicle, or consume the same amount of electricity.

 Intelligent urbanism recognizes the existence of poverty, of ignorance, of ill health, of malnutrition, of low skills, of gender bias and ignorance of the urban system itself.
 Intelligent urbanism is courageous in confronting these forms of inequality, and backlogs in social and economic development.
 Intelligent urbanism sees an urban plan, not only as a physical plan, but also as a social plan and as an economic plan.

 The ramifications of this understanding are that the people living in intelligent cities should not experience urban development in “standard doses".
 In short, people may be born equal or unequal, but they grow inequitably.
 An important role of the city is to provide a variety of paths and channels for each individual to set right their own future, against the inequity of their past, or the special challenges they face.
-According to proponents of this principle this is the most salient aspect of a free society; than even voting rights access to opportunity is the essence of self-liberation and human development (Sen:2000).
+According to proponents of this principle this is the most salient aspect of a free society; than even voting rights access to opportunity is the essence of self-liberation and human development.

 According to proponents of intelligent urbanism, there will be a variety of problems faced by urbanites and they need a variety of opportunity channels for resolution.
 If there are ten problem areas where people are facing stresses, like economic engagement, health, shelter, food, education, recreation, transport, etc., there must be a variety of opportunities through which individuals and households can resolve each of these stresses.
 There must be ten channels to resolve each of ten stresses!
 If this opportunity matrix is understood and responded to, the city is truly functioning as an opportunity matrix.
 For example, opportunities for shelter could be through the channels of lodges, rented rooms, studio apartments, bedroom apartments and houses.
 It could be through the channels of ownership, through a variety of tendencies.
 It could be through opportunities for self-help, or incremental housing.
 It could be through the up-gradation of slums.
 Intelligent urbanism promotes a wide range of solutions, where any stress is felt.
 It therefore promotes a range of problem statements, options, and variable solutions to urban stresses.